MahoneyLab/HhsFunctionalRankings/README.md

 To replicate the analysis in the manuscript, run the code in Hhs.Rmd.
 This code expects the following directories within the project directory.

-* code: A directory containing all code subdirectories.
+* *code*: A directory containing all code subdirectories.
 These are available on this GitHub page.
-* data: A directory containing all data files used in the analysis.
+* *data*: A directory containing all data files used in the analysis.
 This is available at Figshare [link]
-* results: A directory containing all files produced by the analysis.
+* *results*: A directory containing all files produced by the analysis.
 The output is also available at Figshare [link].
 However, downloading these results is not necessary as running this workflow will reproduce those results.

-## Requirements
+## Package Requirements
+This workflow was built in R/3.5.1

 The following is a list of packages required by this workflow.
 Please install these prior to running the workflow

 * e1071